DAWN Newsletter

 ________________________________________________________________________________________________________________________

-During the many great presentations of the DAWN Summit 2024, our three new interns also contributed with their latest research!
+During the many great presentations at the DAWN Summit 2024, our three new interns also contributed with their latest research!

---> All photos from the events and all presentations can be found in our Teams Group here.
+--> All photos from the events and of all presentations can be found here in our Teams Group.

 Aurilien